 Depending on your needs, you could check out, rent a unit that fits your need for Friday and Saturday, and check back in for 5 more nights and use nearly the same amount of points as you would have for just 7 nights.
 Suddenly a 7 night trip becomes 12 nights for the same number of points + the cost of renting a unit for 2 nights.

-Leverage the Explorer Collection to stay at Marriott and Ritz Carlton Hotels Worldwide
+Leverage the Explorer Collection to stay at Luxurious Marriott Hotels Worldwide

-Let’s say you want to go to Washington D.C. and visit their new Mayflower Hotel in Mid May.
-You two ways of doing so…
+Let’s say you want to go this fall and Stay on the Royal Hawaiian.
+You have two ways of doing so…

-- Convert your Vacation Club Points to Marriott at a ration of 1:32
+- Convert your Vacation Club Points to Marriott at a ratio of 1:40

 - Use your Vacation Club Points to directly redeem